-1. Find fun outdoor fitness zones – We seek random locations and use a variety of equipment make up new imaginative games.
+1. Adventure Seek – Find random locations and use a variety of equipment make up new imaginative games.
 Use bikes, scooters, skateboards put them in the car and go.

-(As parents it so important we join in, for it to be fun for the kids.
+As parents it so important we join in, for it to be fun for the kids.
 When we do get involved in this process it benefits our relationships, it is well worth the effort.
-Hop off you phone for a minute – the text, instagram scroll can wait)
+Hop off that phone it’s an important time for our kids.

-2. Add a fitness session daily together especially in the early morning.
-It is a great way to start the day with kids by starting the day smiling in the fresh air (Try the long walk, bike, scooter, find some stairs, do a sunrise bush walk; as these new healthy habits can be started in holidays and followed through for a new family health goal)
+2. Everyday have a fitness session together best time is first thing in the morning. .
+It is a great way to start the day with kids by starting the day smiling in the fresh air (Try the long walk, bike, scooter, find some stairs, do a sunrise bush walk; as these new healthy habits can be started in holidays and followed through for a new family health goal).

-3. Cook dinner at home (wrap it up in a tea towel and take it away for a picnic out and about) pillows, drinks and a deck of cards.
-As generally it’s not the food kids crave to be different; it’s the view and the feeling of attentive family OR you can roll up some fresh protein ball as snacks (as we know kids eat a lot on these spring holidays)
+3. Cook dinner at home your basic meals (wrap it up in a tea towel and take it away for a picnic out and about) pillows, drinks and a deck of cards.
+As generally it’s not the food kids crave to be different; it’s the view and the feeling of attentive family OR you can roll up some fresh protein ball as snacks (as we know kids eat a lot on these spring holidays).

 4. Hold a Lego building contest (Create at home items- like key racks or phones, even bowls or books) it is great for their fine motor development and also useful for the home plus the kids love the feeling of using something they created!